caseyg/awesome/TOPICS.md

 ## schema-migrations

 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

-## sql

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Sync little subsets of your Postgres data into local apps and services.

-*   [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data

-*   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
-Built in login page and Admin panel out of the box.

-*   [data-engineering-community/data-engineering-wiki](https://github.com/data-engineering-community/data-engineering-wiki) - The best place to learn data engineering.
-Built and maintained by the data engineering community.

-*   [simonw/datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data

 ## sqlite